openthread/ot-docs/site/en/guides/thread-primer/router-selection.md

 <div>
   <devsite-multiple-choice>
-    <div>Router-Router links are established via a process called the</div>
+    <div>What process is used to establish Router-Router links?</div>
     <div correct>
-      <div>MLE Link Request process</div>
+      <div>The MLE Link Request process.</div>
       <div>Correct.</div>
     </div>
     <div>
-      <div>Link Accept and Request process</div>
+      <div>The Link Accept and Request process.</div>
       <div>Incorrect.
-Link Accept and Request messages are sent by Routers in
+There's no such thing as a Link Accept and Request process.
-        response to Link Request messages as part of the MLE Link Request process.</div>
+        Link Accept and Request messages are sent by Routers in response to Link Request messages as part of the MLE Link Request process.</div>
     </div>
     <div>
       <div>Link Request process</div>
-      <div>This isn't the exact term.
+      <div>Close, but still wrong.
 A Link Request is a request from the
         Router to all other Routers in the Thread network.</div>
     </div>
     <div>